1Panel-dev/CordysCRM/CONTRIBUTING.md

 # Contributing

-As a contributor, you should agree that:
+As a contributor, please acknowledge and agree that:

-- The producer can adjust the open-source agreement to be more strict or relaxed as deemed necessary.
+- The project maintainers may adjust the open-source license terms as necessary to make them either more strict or more relaxed.
-- Your contributed code may be used for commercial purposes, including but not limited to its cloud business operations.
+- Any code you contribute may be used for commercial purposes, including but not limited to the project’s cloud-based operations.

-## Create pull request
-PR are always welcome, even if they only contain small fixes like typos or a few lines of code.
-If there will be a significant effort, please document it as an issue and get a discussion going before starting to work on it.

-Please submit a PR broken down into small changes bit by bit.
-A PR consisting of a lot of features and code changes may be hard to review.
-It is recommended to submit PRs in an incremental fashion.
+## Creating a Pull Request

+Pull requests (PRs) are always welcome — even small ones that fix typos or minor issues.
+If your contribution involves significant work or new features, please open an issue first to start a discussion before you begin implementation.

+Please break down your changes into small, focused PRs whenever possible.
+Large PRs with many features or extensive changes are difficult to review and may take longer to merge.
+Incremental submissions are strongly encouraged.

-This [development guideline](https://metersphere.io/docs/v2.x/dev_manual/) contains information about repository structure, how to set up development environment, how to run it, and more.
+These development guidelines provide information about the repository structure, how to set up your development environment, how to run the project, and more.

+**Note:** When splitting a feature into multiple PRs, please ensure that each individual PR can be safely merged into the `master` branch without breaking existing functionality.
-Note: If you split your pull request to small changes, please make sure any of the changes goes to master will not break anything.
-Otherwise, it can not be merged until this feature complete.
+If a PR introduces incomplete or non-functional changes, it will not be merged until the feature is complete.

-## Report issues
+## Reporting Issues

-It is a great way to contribute by reporting an issue.
-Well-written and complete bug reports are always welcome!
-Please open an issue and follow the template to fill in required information.
+Reporting issues is a great way to contribute to the project.
+Well-written and detailed bug reports are always appreciated!
+Please open a new issue and fill out all required information using the provided template.

-Before opening any issue, please look up the existing issues to avoid submitting a duplication.
+Before opening a new issue, please check the existing issue list to avoid duplicates.
-If you find a match, you can "subscribe" to it to get notified on updates.
-If you have additional helpful information about the issue, please leave a comment.
+If a similar issue already exists, you can subscribe to it to receive updates.

-When reporting issues, always include:
+If you have additional information to share, please add it as a comment on that issue.

+When reporting an issue, please include the following information:

-* Which version you are using.
+- The version you are using
-* Steps to reproduce the issue.
+- Steps to reproduce the problem
-* Snapshots or log files if needed.
+- Screenshots or log files, if applicable

-Because the issues are open to the public, when submitting files, be sure to remove any sensitive information, e.g. user name, password, IP address, and company name.
-You can replace those parts with "REDACTED" or other strings like "****".
+Because all issues are public, please ensure that you remove any sensitive information (e.g., usernames, passwords, IP addresses, or company names) from your submissions.
+Replace sensitive data with placeholders such as `REDACTED` or `****`.